tomrobin-teschner/OpenFOAMCaseGenerator/README.md

 While validation cases were run to ensure the correctness of most settings, it is impossible to test all possible combinations.
 Should you feel that some things are incorrectly set-up, please open an issue here on git-hub for others to benefit from.
 You may also want to open a pull-request if you feel you have done some modifications that can be useful for others to have.

-## TODO

-The following topics are currently worked on and will be added shortly.
-If you feel additional features are required please open a issue and describe what you feel is required / need and I can see if that is of use and should be added to this list.

-:black_square_button: Adding wall-bounded streamlines for visualisation purposes

-:black_square_button: Adding additional post-processing scripts that generate *.pvd files that can automatically open all generated cuttingPlanes / iso-surfaces that were generated during the calculation

-:black_square_button: Add a python script that can plot the residuals

-:black_square_button: Add compressible flow calculations.
-This will require additional files to be written to the **0/** directory, the thermalProperties file in the **constant/** directory and potentially new boundary conditions that need to be made available.

-:black_square_button: Allow for custom code initialisation template.
-This can be used if non-uniform flow initialisation is required.

-:black_square_button: Add synthetic turbulence boundary conditions at the inlet for LES simulations